radin6262/MCL/README.md

 pip install -r requirements.txt
 ```

-3. Launcher Configuration Will be done in the application
+3. Launcher configuration is handled inside the application.

 ---

 ## Windows Installation

-> Note: Library CryptoGraphy used by some other py libs was the culprit of this issue.
-It is now patched...
-Probably...

-1. Go to the github releases section.
+1. Go to the GitHub Releases page.
-2. find the **latest** release
+2. Download the latest release.
-3. find the files attached and install the exe file
-4. Go the directory you want the launcher to be installed
+3. Run the installer or executable.
+4. Choose a directory for MCL.
-5. create a folder called MCL(not required but the launcher will generate some files like minecraft assets or settings)
+5. (Optional) Create a folder named `MCL` to keep launcher files organized.
-6. Run MCL (it will be slow when you run the app for the **first** time)
-7. If windows defender flags the app as potentially unwanted please go to you AV(antivirus) settings and and select allow on device then click apply
-8. learn more on why windows security/defender flags this on some device [click me](https://github.com/radin6262/MCL#defender)

-- You'll still need to configure this
+6. Launch MCL.

+> The first startup may take longer than usual while required files are initialized.

+---

 ## Usage

 ### Basic Launch